AGILITY TRAINING: A COMPREHENSIVE APPROACH

 • Contextual interference

-Parisi (2013) notes that “ultimate transfer requires systematic exposure to the authentic perceptual landscape of the competitive environment,” highlighting the importance of context-specific training.
+Ultimate transfer requires systematic exposure to the authentic perceptual landscape of the competitive environment, highlighting the importance of context-specific training.
+This phase bridges the gap between isolated agility development and competitive performance through progressive immersion in sport-specific contexts.

 Speed-Agility-Quickness (SAQ) Integration